Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/dataanalyticstools.md

     </li>
 </ul>

 Then start deploying data analytics within your freelance program through our custom Power BI connector and Power BI template.
-The connector pulls data from disparate sources into dashboards, and the sample visualizations included are designed to help enterprises identify groups within your organization and their category spend where freelance is most impactful.
+The connector pulls data from disparate sources into dashboards, and the sample visualizations help enterprises identify groups and their category spend to determine where freelance is most impactful.

 <ul class="panelContent cardsF cols cols2">
     <li>